sderose/zsh_argparse/docs/zerg_setup.md

 warn [n] [message] -- display the message to stderr if the message level (stored in $ZERG_V) is at least as high as n.
 Also, it fills in a partial traceback at the start of the message, for as many levels as $ZERG_TR.

-tHead [message] -- display the message to stderr, with a blank line above and a loud marker at the start.
+If the message begins with "===", it will remove that but print a blank line, a separator line, then the remainder of the message.

 ===General functions on shell variables ===